Saz2049/Ambiguous-Musical-Figures/README.md

 **H1b:** Furthermore, the availability of and ease of change between interpretations may differ between the expositional and recapitulatory versions of the excerpt (with the Romanesca more available in the recapitulation).

 Hypothesis 1a was confirmed as the Prinner schema was rated as easier to hear than the Romanesca.
-However, the significant interaction between expertise and modulation type showed that this effect stemmed from rigidity in the expert group to be able to alternate interprettions.
+However, the significant interaction between expertise and modulation type showed that this effect stemmed from rigidity in interpreation in the expert group only.
 The intermediate group was more easily able to alternate interpretations, showing that for this group, the excerpt was in fact more bistable.
 Hypothesis 1b was rejected as there was no interaction between modulation type and sonata section, indicating that the order of presentation did not affect interpretation formation.

 #### Second Hypothesis ####